Get college credit for life experience

 Students should make an appointment with the Success Center to start the process.

-6. All life experience credit requests are charged a non-refundable $25 administrative fee.
-For each portfolio submitted to faculty departments for review, there is an additional charge of $50.
-This additional charge is levied regardless of the outcome of the portfolio evaluation.
-A fee equal to 1/3 of the current tuition charge will be charged for awarded credit.
-Students requesting an evaluation will be asked to sign an agreement of payment form.
+5. You will be charged a non-refundable $50 administrative fee for your initial portfolio review request.
+For each portfolio submitted to faculty departments for review, there will be an additional charge of $50.
+This fee is charged regardless of the outcome of the portfolio evaluation.
+You will need to sign an agreement of payment form.

-7. Life experience credit may or may not be transferable.
+8. Life experience credit may or may not be transferable.
 If you plan on continuing your education at another school, that school should be contacted to find out what their policy is on credit for experiential learning.

 Description of your degree plans: Indicate how this request for credit is to be integrated into your academic goals.
 State what type and how much credit you see as appropriate.
 (This will be explained in the interview with the counselor.)